 Water Wise and Otherwise

-Sweet Smiling Landscapes specializes in low water, California native plant designs and edible/productive landscaping.
-I find inspiration in many architectural styles, from high modern to county cottage design and everything in between.
+Sweet Smiling Landscapes specializes in low water, California friendly plant designs and edible/productive landscaping.
+I find inspiration in many architectural styles, from high modern to country cottage design and everything in between.
 But regardless of the style of garden I am designing, I see plantings as more than a purely aesthetic decision.
 A guiding principle of sustainable design is that every element should have multiple functions—each plant needs to serve a greater purpose beyond just looking beautiful.

 California’s native plants are adapted to the climate here, and require less water, fertilizers, and pesticides than do non-native plants.
 Beyond being less recourse intensive to maintain, California native plants provide crucial forage and habitat for the birds and insects of the region, allowing us to live in harmony with nature.

 Edible and productive landscaping includes growing vegetables, herbal remedies, cut flowers and more.
 Plants that are typically grown on farms can be incorporated into the landscape, creating beautiful lush spaces while providing useful goods.